-Certificate of Deviation Approval
+Certificate of Dev viation Approval

-The installation work covered by this document mee Regulation 22/04 with the fo · ·
+The installation work covered by this document meets the safety requirements of Section 4 of Regulation 22/04 with the following deviations:

 Name Date

 Signature and Professional Designation

 CERTIFICATE OF DEVIATION - CERTIFIED LISTS

 ESA Distributor Bulletin DB-02-16-v1, provides guidance on when a Certificate of Deviation for Certified lists can be applied.
 It provides direction on how an LDC may demonstrate compliance with Regulation 22/04, with respect to deviations from required standards.
 ESA accepts that a certified list of deviations from section 5 "When safety standards met" of Regulation 22/04, approved by a P.Eng., is acceptable to meet the requirements of Regulation 22/04.
 More information, including examples, can be found in the Distributor bulletins section of esasafe.com.